Purdue-SoCET/RISCVBusiness/docs/src/hpms/hpm_overview.md

 - `hpmcounter19`: branch mispredicts
 - `hpmcounter20`: branch predictions (conditional)
 - `hpmcounter21`: bus busy cycles
-- `hpmcounter22`..`hpmcounter31`: reserved for future vendor events or expanded telemetry
+- `hpmcounter22`..`hpmcounter31`: reserved for future expansion

 Note: Event assignments are an implementation choice.
-The CSR interface is standard so software that reads the counters is portable, but the meaning of each `hpmcounterN` is vendor-defined and must be documented (this file).
+The CSR interface is standard so software that reads the counters is portable, but the meaning of each `hpmcounterN` is documented here.

 ## Falling-edge Detector for Miss Events